kyanha/veilid/RELEASING.md

 * MINOR version when you add functionality in a backward compatible manner
 * PATCH version when you make backward compatible bug fixes

-The default 'version_bump.sh' script should be run on every release to stable.
+The `version_bump.sh` script should be run on every release to stable.
 All of the Rust crates are versioned together and should have the same version, as well as the `veilid-python` Python package and `veilid-flutter` Flutter plugin.